Jacksonville HVAC Heat Pump Installation Near Me

 Heat Pumps will raise your electricity bill – but lower your costs for other heating fuels.

-Each single unit (often referred to as a one-to-one) heat pump that is used daily will increase your electricity bill by $50 to $100 per month.
+Every single unit (often referred to as a one-to-one) heat pump that is used daily will increase your electricity bill by $50 to $100 per month.
 However, the heat pump will reduce your heating fuel bill accordingly – for a typical household that uses 800 gallons of oil per year, a heat pump can reduce the amount of oil used by 300 gallons.
 If oil costs $2.75 per gallon, the price per million BTU (British Thermal Units, the standard measure of heat in the US) would be $28.06.
-To get the same amount of heat, 1 million BTU, from a heat pump with the current standard electric rate of 14.5 cents per kilowatt hour, it would cost you $14.71.
-In other words, heating your home with a heat pump is equivalent heating your home with oil for $1.44 per gallon, or for 48% less.
+To get the same amount of heat, 1 million BTU, from a heat pump with the current standard electric rate of 14.5 cents per kilowatt hour, would cost you $14.71.
+In other words, heating your home with a heat pump is equivalent to heating your home with oil for $1.44 per gallon, or for 48% less.

 What are the benefits of a heat pump when used with solar electricity?